Jamal Joseph

 Jamal Joseph (born 1953) is an American writer, director, producer, poet, activist, and educator.
 Joseph was a member of the Black Panther Party and the Black Liberation Army.
 He was prosecuted as one of the Panther 21.
 He spent six years incarcerated at Leavenworth Penitentiary.
+In 1997, he became the executive artistic director of the New Heritage Theatre Group in Harlem and co-founded the IMPACT Repertory Theatre.

 Early life and Black Panthers

 Jamal Joseph was born Edward L. Joseph in New York City.
 His parents, who never married, were both Afro-Cuban; his father, Alipio Zorilla, was a revolutionary comrade of Fidel Castro, who later served as Cuba's ambassador to Tanzania and Zambia.
 His mother placed him in foster care when he was 17 days old, and he was raised in Harlem by the housekeeper of his foster family and her husband.
 He joined the ranks of the Black Panther Party in September 1968 at the age of 15.
-The Assassination of Martin Luther King had occurred that same year, leaving Joseph feeling outraged.
+The assassination of Martin Luther King had occurred that same year, leaving Joseph feeling outraged.
 He sought out the Panthers believing them to be the most militant Black group around.
 However, when he asked his local branch to arm him, instead of receiving a gun as he expected, the local chapter gave him a stack of books by African-American authors instead.
 He was told that was how he would be "armed".